2023 Policy Agenda

 State

-End Deep Child Poverty for All: Lift CalWORKs grants above deep poverty (50% FPL) for all households, including CalWORKs households that have family members who are not eligible due to immigration status, receipt of SSI/SSP, or other reasons.
+End Deep Child Poverty for All: Lift CalWORKs grants above deep poverty (50% of the Federal Poverty Level) for all households, including CalWORKs households that have family members who are not eligible due to immigration status, receipt of SSI/SSP, or other reasons.

-Maximize the Availability of Summer Meal Sites to Feed Children and Families: Invest in a three-year backfill to continue providing meals to vulnerable families at summer meal sites and allow caregivers who are also food insecure to access meals.
+Maximize the availability of Summer Meal Sites to Feed Children and Families and allow caregivers who are also food insecure to access free meals.

 DEMOCRACY & VOTING RIGHTS